blinkbitcoin/blink-nostr/README.md

 node src/index.js
 ```

-## Database Setup
+## BigQuery Setup

-The service monitors MongoDB for intraledger payments using existing database indexes.
-No additional indexes are required.
+The service monitors BigQuery for intraledger payments using the existing Kafka streaming pipeline.
+The `walletinvoices` collection is automatically streamed from MongoDB to BigQuery via Kafka.

 The service uses:
-- Existing `{ paid: 1, processingCompleted: 1 }` index for efficient filtering
+- BigQuery's optimized columnar storage for efficient querying
 - Time-windowed queries to limit dataset size and improve performance
 - Adaptive polling (2-30 seconds) with performance monitoring and circuit breakers
+- Service account authentication for secure access to BigQuery

+No additional database setup is required as the data is automatically available through the existing streaming pipeline.

+The service uses adaptive polling (2-30 seconds) and includes performance monitoring and circuit breakers.

 ## Development